MetOffice/lfric_core/documentation/source/how_to_use_it/configuration/using_configuration.rst

   call read_configuration( filename, configuration )

-The LFRic infrastructure provides a :ref:`driver component<driver configuration>` that orchestrates both reading of the namelist configuration file and cross-checking the contents to ensure all required namelists are present.
-It can be used instead of directly calling the above procedure.
+The LFRic infrastructure provides a :ref:`driver configuration component<driver configuration>` that orchestrates both reading of the namelist configuration file and cross-checking the contents to ensure all required namelists are present.
+The driver configuration component can be used instead of directly calling the above procedure.

 .. _configuration object: